Home Collections Top Nifty 50 Index Funds in India

 What are Index Funds?

-An index fund is a mutual fund that passively tracks a specific market index, such as the Nifty 50 or Sensex.
+An index fund is a mutual fund that passively tracks a specific market index, such as the Nifty 50.
 Instead of actively selecting individual stocks, index funds hold all the stocks in the index in the same proportion.
 This strategy aims to replicate the performance of the chosen index.
 In contrast, actively managing mutual funds involves a fund manager deciding which stocks to buy and sell, aiming to outperform the market through strategic buying and selling.

 What is a Nifty 50 Index Fund?